vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 <br>

 ## Notes

 - I had good success using Google Gemini 2.5 Pro and GPT-5 when creating a one-file app.
 - I tried Firebase Studio but I couldn't get it to create a simple one-file app that could run locally.
 It seems that this product is geared towards creating projects with an architecture that makes them easy to auto deploy on Google servers.

 ## Conclusion

-This project empowers people, who are not coders, to build their own custom tools and run them offline.
-Now anyone can use AI to quickly create digital solutions without getting bogged down in complex coding workflows.
+Using this approach, anyone can build their own custom digital tools and run them offline.